qbicsoftware/statistics-cli/README.md

 In order to add new data to your file, you essentially only need to a add new  class in the package io.queries and call it properly.
 The steps are highlighted in the code as TODOs:

-1. Create a new class in package io.queries, which extends AQuery:
+1. Create a new class in package io.queries, which implements IQuery:
     In this class you should retrieve your data from the source (OpenBis, GitHub, etc.), format it and create the ChartConfig files for all charts working with that data.
     Example class: OrganismCountQuery